pushdev-code/javascript-tutorial/15-node-js-express/index.md

 Node.js is a JavaScript runtime built on Chrome’s V8 JavaScript engine.

-Node.js’ package ecosystem, npm, is the largest ecosystem of open source libraries in the world.
+Node.js package ecosystem, [npm](https://www.npmjs.com/), is the largest ecosystem of open source libraries in the world.

 Basically... it's a framework used for scalable server-side and networking applications.